Freiling87/BunnyMod/MD/Notes - Release.md

 - Can't grill again.
 Operating Bar Error 2.
   - FlamingBarrel works fine, but also shows message.
   - Therefore, Operating Bar Error is not the terminus of the stove code.
 It's failing sometime after that.
+  - Comparison to old working code:
+    - OR_FinishedOperating
+      - Does not end with StopInteraction.
+But I think that's what led to floating Stove name.
 ```
 Stove: